mateuszGadecki/exampleLayout/README.md

 ---

-## Setup

-Clone this repo to your desktop and run `npm install` to install all the dependencies.

----

 ## Usage

 After you clone this repo to your desktop, install in your IDE an extension that will allow you to turn on the page on the server.